trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin server stop

-This command stops the Presto servers on the cluster.
+This command stops the Trino servers on the cluster.

 Example
 -------